 Now based in Bulgaria, my laptop and Amazon are what feed me and my family!

-In this post, I’m going to show you exactly how you can start your own physical product business online, from anywhere in the world.
+In this post, I’m going to show you exactly how to build an Amazon store, from anywhere in the world.

 And the best part?
 You can have all the logistics taken care of by none other than Amazon.